sparrow12345/csv_processor/README.md

 # CSV Processor 📊

 A simple Python-based command-line tool to filter, aggregate, and sort CSV files.
+(If yo already know how this works, just skip to the examples and arguments below).
 ---

 ## 📁 Project Structure